Anri-Lombard/Coursera-Machine-Learning-Specialization-2022/ReadMe.md

 ## Disclaimer
 This is my personal notes on the course, meaning these are my interpretations of the course material and lectures, - which might be suboptimal in certain cases.
 Any mistakes in either the notes or the solutions are mine and not the course creator's.
 Feel free to use these notes and solutions to bolster your understanding, but __do not use them to surpass the course prematurely, nor to get yourself out of a jam.__ _This will not help you and leave you with a frailed understanding of the material._

+## Advice
+I highly recommend using [OpenAI's ChatGPT](https://chat.openai.com/chat) to ask questions and get answers while doing this course, or any coding in general.
+It is amazing at helping out.

 ## Specialization Outline
 The Specialization is divided into 3 courses:
 * Part 1: Supervised Machine Learning: Regression and Classification